Base Elements#

 Each Base Element manages an underlying QWidget.

-All Elements in this module inherit from QtWidgetElement and its props, such as style and on_click.
-This means that all Elements can respond to clicks and are stylable using style prop and Qt Style Sheets.
+All Base Elements in this module inherit from QtWidgetElement and its props.
+This means that all Base Elements can be made to respond to clicks by passing a handler function to the on_click prop.
+All Base Elements are stylable using the style prop, see Styling.

 QtWidgetElement([style, tool_tip, cursor, ...])